jeje1197/EuphyLang/README.md

 1) Python 3.
 [Download it here](https://www.python.org/downloads)

 Guide:
 1) Clone the repository locally to your computer.
+Alternatively, you can download and unzip the project.

    ```
    git clone https://github.com/jeje1197/EuphyLang.git